FlorinAndrei/segmentation_click_train/README.md

 This is an extension of my Capstone project: https://github.com/FlorinAndrei/datascience_capstone_project

-Both the Capstone and this project are work done within the Computer Aided Diagnosis for Breast Ultrasound Imagery (CADBUSI) project at the University of Wisconsin-LaCrosse, under the supervision of Dr. Jeff Baggett. https://datascienceuwl.github.io/CADBUSI/
+Both the Capstone and this project are work done within the Computer Aided Diagnosis for Breast Ultrasound Imagery (CADBUSI) project at the University of Wisconsin-La Crosse, under the supervision of Dr. Jeff Baggett. https://datascienceuwl.github.io/CADBUSI/

 ## Goal